khudgins/documentation/console/agent/installation.rst

 Installation
 ------------

-Installing and using the enStratus agent is easier than ever.
+Installing and using the Enstratius agent is easier than ever.
 Use this quick start information to hit the ground running.

 Quick Start
 ~~~~~~~~~~~

-To get started quickly using the enStratus agent on Linux or Windows, use these
+To get started quickly using the Enstratius agent on Linux or Windows, use these
 instructions:

 Linux